-The interest rates and foreign exchange rates used in the transactions with the Latvian government are marketbased according to the ECB's decisions.
+The interest rates and foreign exchange rates used in the transactions with the Latvian government are market-based and in line with the ECB's decisions.
 No commission fees are applied to transactions with the Latvian government.

-Pursuant to Guideline of the ECB of 20 February 2014 on domestic asset and liability management operations by the national central banks (ECB/2014/9) (2014/304/EU), Latvijas Banka applies the euro overnight index average (EONIA) rate (it was negative at the end of both 2018 and 2017 (-0.356% and -0.346% respectively) to the amount of the Treasury's deposits in euro up to 200 million euro.
-As regards the total outstanding amount of the Treasury's settlement accounts in euro and foreign currencies exceeding 200 million euro, Latvijas Banka applies the deposit facility rate set by the ECB (it was negative at the end of both 2018 and 2017 -0.40%).
+Pursuant to Guideline (EU) 2019/671 of the ECB of 9 April 2019 on domestic asset and liability management operations by the national central banks (recast) (ECB/2019/7), Latvijas Banka applies the euro overnight index average (EONIA) rate (it was negative at the end of both 2019 and 2018 (-0.446% and -0.356% respectively) to the amount of the Treasury's deposits in euro up to 200 million euro.
+As regards the total outstanding amount of the Treasury's settlement accounts in euro and foreign currencies exceeding 200 million euro, by 30 September 2019 Latvijas Banka applied the deposit facility rate set by the ECB, but as of 1 October 2019 the lower of the following rates: the ECB's deposit facility rate or the euro overnight index average (EONIA) rate (the ECB's deposit facility rate was negative at the end of both 2019 and 2018 at -0.50% and -0.40% respectively).

-At the end of 2018 and 2017, the breakdown of Latvijas Banka's claims and liabilities to the Latvian government were as follows:
+At the end of 2019 and 2018, the breakdown of Latvijas Banka's claims and liabilities to the Latvian government were as follows: